ayush-2501/Taxi-Fare-Prediction/README.md

 ### Impute the missing value:

-After the identification of the missing values the next step is to impute the missing values.
+After the Identification of the missing values the next step is to impute the missing values.
 And this imputation is normally done by following methods.

 1. Central Tendencies: by the help of Mean, Median or Mode